Sabari-Vasan-SM/Bike-Buddy/README.md

 ## 🎯 Overview

-Bike Byuddy is a full-stack web application designed to streamline bike service operations.
+Bike Buddy is a full-stack web application designed to streamline bike service operations.
 It provides separate dashboards for customers and service owners, with real-time status updates and email notifications.

 ### Key Highlights
 - **Role-based Access**: Separate interfaces for customers and service owners